cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/5 - Web App penetration tester/6 - XXE (external XML entity).md

-XML contians some pontentially dangerous features that can be used to perform an attack.
+**==XML contians some pontentially dangerous features that can be used to perform an attack.==**

+<mark style="background: #FF5582A6;">XXE (XML External Entity) is a type of security vulnerability that happens when an application processes XML input from an untrusted source and doesn’t properly restrict how external entities are handled.
+This can allow attackers to access sensitive data, execute code, or perform malicious actions on the server.</mark>
-# XXe 0x01
+# XXE 0x01
 In this case we have an application that allows us to upload a XML file:
 - ![[Pasted image 20250107160729.png]]

-So we want to create a malicious XML file to execute commands.
+**==So we want to create a malicious XML file to execute commands.==**

 Our legitimate file must be on the form:
 ```XML